Ferricty/Ferricty/cucoders_data/services.md

 ## 💡 Consultoría de tecnología
 - Análisis de necesidades y recomendaciones de tecnología
 - Asesoramiento sobre la adopción de nuevas tecnologías
-- Desarrollo de estrategias de tecnología a largo plazo>
+- Desarrollo de estrategias de tecnología a largo plazo -->